 So if you want leisure and beauty to come together you must visit Lake District at least once and you are sure to go back to it again and again.
 There are a host of places to see in Lake District and once in this beautiful place, you must not miss out on any of them.

 Lake District is host to one of the largest freshwater aquariums in Britain where you can enjoy yourself with otters, sharks and other mammals including bank voles and brown rats.
-Among the places to see in Lake District is it's famous under water tunnel that brings with it the attraction of diving ducks.
-Apart from this there are several other places that you must see in Lake District.
+Among the places to see in Lake District is its a famous underwater tunnel that brings with it the attraction of diving ducks.
+Apart from this, there are several other places that you must see in Lake District.